 Notes:

 • If you want to reduce the service quantity or remove services, you may need to deactivate the infrastructure (for example, phone numbers) used by the service first.
+This is because the service is currently being consumed on the activated device.

 Did this answer your question?